danthegoodman1/EpicEnv/README.md

 An epic environment manager to fix local environment variable management among git collaborators.

-It's like python virtual envs, but for environment variables.
+It's like python virtual envs + overlayfs, but for environment variables.

 All of your environments encrypted and managed in git, with basic permissions via an invitation system.